dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 Because `controller` and `action` don't appear in the route template `"blog/{*article}"` as parameters:

 * They can only have the default values `{ controller = "Blog", action = "Article" }`.
-* This route will always map to the action `BlogController.Article`.
+* This route always maps to the action `BlogController.Article`.

 `/Blog`, `/Blog/Article`, and `/Blog/{any-string}` are the only URL paths that match the blog route.